frtgbs07/TelephoneDirectoryApp/README.md

 - **TelephoneDirectory.ApiGateWay**
 - **TelephoneDirectory.UI**

-Add Migration using the nuget package manager console.
+Add Migration using the nuget package manager console for each service.

 ## Used technologies